gsidhu/buzee-tauri/README.md

 - A full-text index is created on `metadata` and stored as the `metadata_fts` table.
 - Parsed text from documents is stored in the `body` table.
 - A full-text index is created in Tantivy at the same time.
-- The Firefox and Chrome history is searched using their respective history databases directly.
+- The Firefox, Chrome and Arc history is searched using their respective history databases directly.
 - All front-end code is in the `src` directory.
 All back-end code is in the `src-tauri` directory.

 ## Contributing / Way Forward